 - Teicoplanin: A glycopeptide antibiotic used to treat gram positive infections, active in vitro against SARS-CoV2 & other viruses, prevents release of genomic viral RNA and stops viral replication at doses lower than reached in human blood.
-No human trials yet.89 - Ivermectin: Antiparasitic medication with reported in-vitro activity against multiple RNA viruses including Influenza90 and West Nile

-- Baricitinib: JAK1 and JAK2 inhibitor approved for treatment of rheumatoid arthritis.
-Artificial intelligence-based algorithms identified this medication as a potential treatment for COVID-19 infections via inhibition of clarithrin-mediated endocystosis and subsequently viral entry into cells.93 One clinical trial is currently underway in Italy investigating its use.94 - Soluble ACE2 molecules: May play a role in competitively blocking membrane ACE2 viral bindings sites, and subsequently blocking viral entry and replication.95 No clinical trials yet.
+No human trials yet. - Ivermectin: Antiparasitic medication with reported in-vitro activity against multiple RNA viruses including Influenza and West Nile viruses.
+The mechanism likely involves blocking entry of viral proteins into the cellular nuclei.
+A recent study demonstrated in-vitro viral suppression within 48 hours of administration.
+No human trials yet. - Nitazoxanide: Antiparasitic agent with reported in-vitro activity against MERS-COV and SARS-COV2.
+No human trials yet. - Camostat: A medication used in Japan for treatment of pancreatitis; shown to have invitro activity against SARS-COV2 via inhibiting cellular protease TMPRSS2 which plays an essential role in facilitating viral entry into cells. - Baricitinib: JAK1 and JAK2 inhibitor approved for treatment of rheumatoid arthritis.
+Artificial intelligence-based algorithms identified this medication as a potential treatment for COVID-19 infections via inhibition of clarithrin-mediated endocystosis and subsequently viral entry into cells.
+One clinical trial is currently underway in Italy investigating its use. - Soluble ACE2 molecules: May play a role in competitively blocking membrane ACE2 viral bindings sites, and subsequently blocking viral entry and replication.
+No clinical trials yet.